jlupini/nf_tools/README.md

 - **IsolateAnnotations** - _You will need Adobe Acrobat installed for this app to work._ After you've pulled all the PDF pages into the `PDF Pages` folder, but before you import them to AE, run this script and select all the PDF pages when prompted.
 Once more, sit back and let it run.
 It will duplicate each PDF page, then use Acrobat to create a version with only the annotations.
 Import _all files (including the new ones that end in `annot.pdf`) in the `PDF Pages` folder into the corresponding folder in AE and, with them _all_ selected, run the `Precompose PDF Pages` script.
 This extra step is to create a guide layer for you to show the PDF highlights in AE so you can easily find quotes and boxes.

 ### Current Scripts

+- **InstallPseudoEffects** - Put an alias to this script in the `Startup` folder inside your AE `Scripts` Folder.
+Whenever you open After Effects, the script will run and check to see if you have the latest versions of the pseudo-effects contained in `Pseudo-Effects.xml`.
+This script replaces the previous method of manually copying and pasting the pseudo effect code into the AE application package.
+If you install the script with AE already open, quit and reopen it so the script can run (or run it from the scripts menu, then restart).
+If the script runs silently, you were already running the latest versions.
+If an install or upgrade is made, you'll see an alert telling you to restart AE.
+Note for scripting: Do not change the comment flags in `Pseudo-Effects.xml`, except to increment the version number.

 - **Create Comp from Audio** - With an audio file selected in the project panel, run the script.
 It will create a comp with the same duration as, and containing, the audio file.